Lawsuit Investigation: Nutribullet Broken Blades

 - What Are People Saying?
 Is There Any Proof to This?

-Consumer Reports has marked the Nutribullet Pro 900 as a "Don't Buy: Safety Risk Item."
+- Consumer Reports has marked the Nutribullet Pro 900 as a "Don't Buy: Safety Risk Item."
 The Today Show also highlighted the blade issues, while a number of consumers have reported their complaints online.
-This has served as evidence enough for attorneys we work with to start investigating these products.
+This has served as evidence enough for attorneys to start investigating these products.

-They are trying to determine whether the products were defectively designed or manufactured in light of complaints that the products’ blades can break, chip or crack without warning.
+Attorneys are trying to determine whether certain Nutribullet products were defectively designed or manufactured in light of complaints that the products’ blades can break, chip or crack without warning.
 If they find the blades are breaking due to a defect, they may be able to get a class action lawsuit started.

 What Started This Lawsuit Investigation?

 There have been a number of complaints posted online from Nutribullet owners.
 These include the following [sic throughout]:

 “I have had my NutriBullet for about a year and a half.
 This morning after blending my smoothie one of the blades was cracking.
 I am afraid to use it and I am very disappointed in the product.
 I think that if I had not noticed the crack I may have accidentally swallowed it while drinking the smoothie.”

 “NutriBullet blade snapped off after 4 months of usage.
 Only used the product for morning smoothies using kale, fruit, pumpkin seeds, and green powder.
 Have had the product for the past four months.
 This morning when the blade snapped off with no warning my kitchen and my husband were covered in a liquid mess.”

 Consumer Reports Says Nutribullet 900 Is a “Safety Risk”